jo/sync-tank/chesterfield-migration/index.md

 The strategy we are presenting here is an *eager server-side multi-version migration*.
 If you are not familiar with this terminology, you may want to revisit the [migration taxonomy](/distributed-migration-strategies/#a-taxonomy-for-reasoning-about-migrations) we have introduced previously.
 But if you decide to read on, rest assured that we will cover all aspects necessary to follow the discussion in this article.

 In what follows, we will first build up a sufficiently complex use case for distributed migrations based on a todo application.
 This article is not a tutorial, but we feel that a good example will help us bring across some points more concisely.
 Next, we will talk about CouchDB.
 This is our database of choice and we want to take a closer look at how it supports what we want to do.
 In particular, we need to think about how to design the schema so that it can support the operations we want to perform.
-With these preliminaries out of the way, we will then invite you to a detailled technical discussion about *transformers*, the main work horse of our migration strategy, before concluding our discussion with a summary of what we have learned.
+With these preliminaries out of the way, we will then invite you to a detailled technical discussion about *transformers*, the main workhorse of our migration strategy, before concluding our discussion with a summary of what we have learned.

 <figure>
   <img src="/chesterfield-migration/images/chesterfield.jpg" alt="The authors: Matthias and Johannes" />